elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} There are no roses: only peppers embroidering red tears.
+- {:.pr.i} There are no roses: only peppers fasten their red tears.

 - {:.sp} The Chorus.

 - {:.pr.i} Toussaint is king ...
-He may not have the title, but he is surely king ... a true Lamido ... here is his guard ... the silver helmets ignite at dusk.
+He may not have the title, but he is surely king ... a true Lamido ... here is his Guard ... the silver helmets ignite at dusk.

 - {:.sp} The Man Reciter.